 “I will make myself like the Most High”

-Vs 15……..nevertheless you will be thrust down….
+Isaiah 14:15… nevertheless you will be thrust down…

 Now do you understand why he is so angry?

+Ephesians 4:26-27

 Satan is the antithesis of the Lord Jesus Christ

-Jesus….(Phil 2: 5-8)
+Jesus… Philippians 2: 5-8

 In this aspect we find the nature of God is that of a loving Creator who desires praise, worship and fellowship with His creation.
 That is what you and I have to remember at all times.
 You and I were born with one main purpose and that is to praise the Lord with all that is within us, for His glory and His alone.